Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/All Blogs.md

 - [[Kubewekend Session 4|Kubewekend Session 4: Learn about ebpf with hubble and cilium]] - *This session will talk and learn about `eBPF` and the especially representation of `eBPF` are `cilium` and `hubble` to become main CNI of Kubewekend and talk about Observability of them*
 - [[Kubewekend Session 5|Kubewekend Session 5: Build HA Cluster]] - This session is really pleasant when we talk about how can create HA cluster with `kubewekend`, learn more the components inside `kubernetes` and try figure out about `network`, `security`, `configuration`, `container runtime` and `system` via this session
 - [[Kubewekend Session 6|Kubewekend Session 6: CSI and Ceph with Kubewekend]] - This session is covered about topic storage inside `Kubernetes` cluster, how can they work with `CSI` Architecture and why we need to `CSI Driver` for handle this stuff.
 Furthermore, I try to practice with `Ceph` - one of popular storage opensource for `Kubewekend` cluster

+## 2025

+- [[Kubewekend Session Extra 1|Kubewekend Session Extra 1: Longhorn and the story about NFS in Kubernetes]] - This lab is try to take you to journey to learn about new CSI for Kubernetes, `Longhorn` and deliver you to new method to handle transfer large file via network by NFS protocol.
+I also provide more information about `iSCSI`, `nfs-ganesha` and technique `rdma`
 # Tech Research (What is)

 >[!info]